Last Updated on

 - Cut tomatoes in irregular pieces.

-- In a pan, add water, add cashew nuts, tomatoes, ginger, garlic and whole spices.
+- In a pan, add water about 1.5-2 cups water, then add cashew nuts, tomatoes, ginger, garlic and whole spices.

 - Once the tomaotes are soft and mushy, swtich off the gas and let the mix cool down.